 What does Coursera Plus include?

-Here’s a quick rundown of what a subscription to Coursera Plus includes:
+Here’s a quick rundown of what a subscription to Coursera Plus includes as of 2023:

-- 21+ Professional Certificates.
+- 70+ Professional Certificates.
 For landing a lucrative job offer and/or improving your CV, you’ll want to take a look at professional certificate programs such as Google’s IT Support, Arizona State University’s TESOL, and Cloud Architecture with Google Cloud.
+Note that IBM Professional Certificates are not included in Coursera Plus.

-- 700+ Guided Projects.
-Guided projects are Coursera’s newest learning tools and they enable learners to develop job-relevant skills through short hands-on projects.
+- 750+ Guided Projects.
+Guided projects are Coursera’s newest learning tools, and they enable learners to develop job-relevant skills through short hands-on projects.
 Some of the most popular Guided Project programs include Introduction to Project Management, Spreadsheets for Beginners using Google Sheets, and Create Your First Python Program.

 A subscription to Coursera Plus does not, however, include Coursera’s online degrees or MasterTrack programs.
-A few Professional Certificate courses are also excluded.
+A few Professional Certificate courses are also excluded, primarily the ones from IBM.
 For a full list of all the institutions whose programs are included in a Coursera Plus subscription, refer to this page from the Coursera Help Center.

 How much does Coursera Plus cost?